tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/产品简介/产品概述_intl_en.md

 <tr>
 <td>Voice tag</td>
-<td >It analyzes the input audio data based on AI models to add tags such as age, gender, and tone to the audio.</td>
+<td >Analyzes the input audio data based on AI models to add tags such as age, gender, and tone to the audio.</td>
 <td><ul style="margin:0;">
 <li >Gaming feature rating</li>
 <li >Minor protection</li>
 <li >User characteristic analysis</li>
 </ul ></td>
 </tr>
 <tr>
 <td>Voice recording</td>
 <td >Players can record the voice of all players or the specified room, so as to retain the interesting audio content in the game and create their own works based on the recordings.
 The recordings can be stored to the client or server.</td>